jroettenbacher/phd_base/docs/processing.rst

 ecRad
 =====

-`ecRad <https://confluence.ecmwf.int/display/ECRAD>_ is the radiation scheme used in the ECMWF's IFS numerical weather prediction model.
+`ecRad <https://confluence.ecmwf.int/display/ECRAD>`_ is the radiation scheme used in the ECMWF's IFS numerical weather prediction model.
 For my PhD we are comparing measured radiative fluxes with simulated fluxes along the flight track.
 For this we run ecRad in a offline mode and adjust input parameters.
-Those experiments are documented in :ref:`experiments`.
+Those experiments are documented in :ref:`experiments:Experiments`.
 Here the general processing of ecRad is described.

+**Notes**

+*Questions:*

+* What is the difference between flux_dn_direct_sw and flux_dn_sw in ecrad output? |rarr| The second includes diffuse radiation.
+* What does gpoint_sw stand for?

 General Notes on setting up ecRad
 ---------------------------------